Brief Instructions

 # drweb-ctl cfset Root.DefaultLogLevel DEBUG

-To restore the default logging method and verbosity level for all components, run the following commands:
+To reset the unified log settings for all components, run the commands:

 # drweb-ctl cfset Root.Log -r